learogue/Results_scRNAseq_m1_internship/README.md

 In `Results_standard`, there is plots on quality and filters of datasets.
 I can't put datas because of size.
 And there is also a jupyter notebook on the analysis of this standard with UMAP's, Volcano plot and differential expression of genes.

-In `Results_EBs`, there is results of analysis embryoid bodies.
+In `Results_EBs`, there is results of analysis with embryoid bodies.
+This embryoid bodies are different because of the inudction : pharmacologically or genetically.

+In `Appendix_scripts`, there are others scripts that I made to create plots.